-All tutors are required to attend training and have completed at least one year of tertiary study prior to the beginning of the program in January 2019.
+All tutors are required to attend training and to have completed at least one year of tertiary study prior to the beginning of the program in January 2022.
+Note that all tutors must attend either Training Day on 22nd November or Training Camp 26th-28th November.
+Tutors with special roles should attend Training Camp and any other role-specific training as indicated in the relevant position descriptions below.

 Subject tutors are responsible for tutoring a class generally containing between 10 and 15 students in a particular VCE subject.